 What's so special about the Sockeye Salmon sold at Dishthefish?

 We are a dedicated seafood specialist who takes pride in the quality and variety of our seafood.
 As such, we only work with trusted suppliers to bring you the best quality seafood at reasonable prices.
-We make them accessible to you via delivery and via our shops at West Coast Plaza and TIong Bahru Market.
+Very very few people can get hold of fresh wild sockeye salmon stocks but our good friends in British Columbia, Canada have helped make this happen for us.
+Purchase our fresh and frozen sockeye salmon online or via our shops at West Coast Plaza and TIong Bahru Market.